 Have you ever felt awkward when attending someone's funeral because you aren't sure what to say?
 If so, you are not alone.
 Most people are uncomfortable when they approach someone in mourning because they don't want to make the situation more painful than it already is.

-In fact, not knowing what to say at a funeral plagues most people who want to go and show their respects.
-You want to offer comfort and a kind word or two, but you don't want to take a chance that you might trigger a painful emotion.
+In fact, not knowing what to say at a funeral plagues most people who want to go and show their respects to the family.
+You want to offer comfort and a kind word or two, but you don't want to take a chance that you might say the wrong thing and trigger a painful emotion.

 This is one of those times when knowing the proper funeral etiquette is essential.